0x1DA9430/Decision-Transformer-vs-Decision-Mamba/README.md

 python dataset_analyze_rand.py --game [GAME NAME]
 ```

-Only using the last 1% of the data for analysis:
+Only use the last 1% of the data for analysis:

 ```bash
 python dataset_analyze_last_1p.py --game [GAME NAME]
 ```

-## Analyze the outptus
+## Analyze the outputs

 - **Calculate the Normalized Scores**